eliza-guseva/ai-eng-nbs-public/ai-eng-nbs-1-master/self-guided-decorators.md

-q   # Self-Guided Journey into Logging and Python Decorators
+# Self-Guided Journey into Logging and Python Decorators

 Welcome!
 This guide will help you discover decorators at your own pace.
 Each section has:
 - 🎯 A clear goal